0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 Now we will set up our geo map in our workbook.
 <p align="center"><img src="https://i.imgur.com/C2LTEA9.png" height="70%" width="70%" alt="sentinel workbooks select"/></p>

-Select the '+ Add workbook' button new the top of the page
+Select the `+ Add workbook` button new the top of the page

 <p align="center"><img src="https://i.imgur.com/xNVaojA.png" height="70%" width="70%" alt="add workbook"/></p>

-After the workbook loads, you will select the edit and remove each of the widgets that are pre-loaded queries as we will be adding our own.
+After the workbook loads, you will select the `Edit` button and remove each of the widgets that are pre-loaded queries as we will be adding our own.

 <p align="center"><img src="https://i.imgur.com/3ZAPODj.png" height="70%" width="70%" alt="add workbook"/></p>

 Select the '`+Add`' button and then select to '`Add Query`'.

 <p align="center"><img src="https://i.imgur.com/GvTpvUH.png" height="70%" width="70%" alt="add query"/></p>

 We will add the following query that reflects what we have created from the raw data of the logs:

 <pre>
 FAILED_RDP_WITH_GEO_CL | summarize event_count=count() by sourcehost_CF, latitude_CF, longitude_CF, country_CF, label_CF, destinationhost_CF
 | where destinationhost_CF != "samplehost"